-Wells Fargo Active Cash℠ Card review: Consistent cash rewards is king
+Wells Fargo Active Cash® Card review: Best flat-rate cash back card?

 - Rewards rate: Unlimited 2 percent cash rewards on purchases

-- Welcome offer: $200 bonus cash rewards after spending $1,000 in purchases within the first three months
+- Welcome offer: Earn a $200 cash rewards bonus after spending $1,000 in purchases within the first three months

 - Annual fee: $0

-- Balance transfer intro APR: 0 percent for 15 months on qualifying balance transfers
+- Balance transfer intro APR: 0 percent for 15 months from account opening on qualifying balance transfers

 It’s also worth noting that you won’t be able to sign up for the Active Cash card or be eligible for its welcome bonus if you’ve opened a Wells Fargo credit card in the past six months.
 This buffer is standard for Wells Fargo credit cards, and a number of other issuers—like Capital One—make you wait between credit card applications for just as long.
 However, a few issuers, including Bank of America and American Express, have much shorter approval period wait times.